hjohannsen/mysql-to-postgres-migration-with-pgloader/README.md

 You don't need to migrate the [JReport databases][acrolinx-docs-connect-external-dbs].
 Those are ephemeral.

-How to
+How To
 --------
 ### Install PGLoader and MySQL Client

-Install PGLoader as described [here][pgloader-github-installation].
+Install the PGLoader as described [here][pgloader-github-installation].
 You might also need the [mysql][mysql-dev-docs-getting-started] client.

 ### Create the PGLoader Configuration